To learn more, check out Building Custom Widgets on Duda University.

-Duda’s Widget Builder allows you to build your own custom widgets and make them available to your customers.
-You can design beautiful widgets which look and act exactly like all other widgets within the Duda platform.
-We allow you to use standard Duda input options for both the content and design of widgets, to help maintain consistency of UI and experience for customers building websites.
+Duda’s Widget Builder allows you to build your own custom widgets and make them available to your customers within the website editor.
+You can design beautiful widgets that look and act exactly like all other widgets within the Duda platform.
+The Widget Builder supports standard Duda input options for both the content and design of widgets, to help maintain consistency of UI and experience for customers building websites.
 This means you can accept a text input as content or a background image as a design of the element.

-When developing a widget, it is your responsibility to support the code that get's output on the website.
+When developing a widget, it is your responsibility to support the code that gets output on the website.
 All of the code you write will be exactly output on the website.
-So, you should use standard browser APIs and features that are commonly supported across the majority of browsers.
+We recommend that you use standard browser APIs and features that are commonly supported across the majority of browsers.

-When developing widgets, you can choose input options of each widget.
-This allows you to use standard inputs, such as text, images, links, lists and more.
-Learn more here.
-By using the standard input options that Duda provides, you keep a consistent editing interface for all users of the platform.
+The Content and Design editors allow you to define the input options of each widget.
+This allows you to use standard inputs, such as text, images, links, lists, and more.

 Publishing a widget takes the current code, options, etc., and makes it available to your users.
 Until a widget is published, it is only visible to account owners or staff members that have the Widget Builder permission.
 Code that you’re currently working on is considered in draft and can only be viewed in the preview.

 The first time you publish a widget, it will be published as version 1.
 Each time you republish, the version is incremented to another version.
 When republishing you are prompted to

 auto update all existing instances of that widget on live sites.
 This feature is off by default.
 Auto update can be useful, but it is highly recommended to test any widget updates before pushing to all sites.